 The research program

 In particular, in the traditional fMRI methodology individual brains are aligned together in a common space in order to determine whether activation patterns are similar across individuals and thus reflect something about human cognitive architecture in general, as opposed to some idiosyncractic properties of an individual brain.
 However, because brains differ across individuals in terms of size, shape, folding patterns and the locations of areas with particular cell types relative to the sulci and gyri, activations often do not line up well across brains.
 This poor alignment leads to a loss of sensitivitiy and functional resolution, and makes it difficult to compare results across studies (read more about the issues inherent in traditional group-based methods here).
-We believe these problems have slowed down progress in the field of language research.
+These problems have plausibly slowed down progress in the field of language research.

 A clearer picture of the functional architecture of language may emerge if candidate language-sensitive regions are identified functionally within each subject individually, a method that has been highly successful in the study of visual cortex but that has rarely been applied to neuroimaging studies of language.
 This method enables pooling of data from corresponding functional regions across subjects, rather than from corresponding locations in stereotaxic space (which may differ functionally because of the inter-subject anatomical variability).

-A few years ago, in collaboration with Nancy Kanwisher, I began developing tools to define language-sensitive regions in individual subjects.
-We have successfully developed a "localizer", which quickly and reliably identifies brain regions previously implicated in linguistic processing, including the "classical" regions in the left inferior frontal and posterior temporal cortices.
+A few years ago, I began developing tools to define language-sensitive regions in individual subjects.
+We have successfully developed a language "localizer", which quickly and reliably identifies brain regions previously implicated in linguistic processing, including the "classical" regions in the left inferior frontal and posterior temporal cortices.
 These regions (i) are present in the vast majority of subjects individually, (ii) are replicable within subjects and have clear correspondence across subjects, and (iii) respond similarly to linguistic stimuli presented visually vs. auditorily.
 Furthermore, this localizer is robust to changes in task (e.g., passive reading vs. reading with a memory probe), materials, and various aspects of the design/procedure.

 Keep reading if you want to learn more: